Definition of Uterine Rupture

 Even nowadays, uterine ruptures are very frequent.
 This severe complication occurs in 1 of 1.500 deliveries.

 Relative imbalance in uterine rupture

 Uterine ruptures are caused by an imbalance between the strain on the uterine wall and the stability of the uterus.
-The most common cause of rupture during delivery are normally a relative imbalance in case of too narrow maternal pelvis, cervical dystocia or impossible delivery positions of the unborn.
-Ruptures that are independent of delivery usually result after previous surgeries that injured the uterus (e.g. myoma enucleation, s/p Caesarian section).
+The most common cause of rupture during delivery is normally a relative imbalance in case of too narrow maternal pelvis, cervical dystocia or impossible delivery position of the unborn.
+Ruptures that are independent of delivery usually result after previous surgeries that injured the uterus (e.g. myoma enucleation, s/p Caesarean section).

 Symptoms and Diagnosis of Uterine Rupture